How we can Help if you are part of a Union

 Under Section 12 of the BC Labour Relations Code, a union has the duty to represent members fairly and honestly, and in a manner that is not arbitrary, discriminatory, or in bad faith.

 We can assist unionized employees who wish to file a duty of fair representation complaint (“DFR”).
 Most DFR complaints relate to the union’s decision not to file a grievance or settle or withdraw a grievance against the wishes of the unionized employee.
-A DFR complaint is required to be filed in a timely manner, with no specific timeline.
+A DFR complaint is required to be filed in a timely manner, so should be done as soon as possible.

 Arbitrariness